-7. Final Comments on Color
+7. FINAL COMMENTS ON COLOR

 The change in Pluto color is much larger than the 2% systematic error in color noted for Charon.
-This large change in color was a source of great concern to us, particularly since this should have been easily seen and already reported by complementary groundbased observing projects (Buie and Grundy 2000; Buratti et al. 2003).
-And while it is true that the absolute photometry from these new data depend critically on the photometric transformations for ACS/HRC, we can find no plausible explanation for the close agreement between the multi-epoch Charon results and change in the Pluto color, especially given that both objects are simultaneously observed.
-If all the results are correct, the most likely explanation for these data remains that there is widespread color change taking place on the surface of Pluto and furthermore this change took place between 2000 and 2003.
-The color change is even more interesting when you consider that the static albedo models would predict a slight brightening similar to the amount actually observed in the V lightcurve.
-The implication from the model predictions is that the color change is entirely manifested by a decrease in B albedo once a geometric correction is applied.
-This explanation is clearly incomplete since we do not know how to change the B albedo without changing V as well but has the virtue of being consistent with the near-IR monitoring data showing no trends inconsistent with the geometric models as is true for the V data (Grundy and Buie 2001).
-Finally, we note that the Buie et al. (1997) result provided a (B - V) measurement at two longitudes that indicated a slightly redder color near minimum light.
+This large change in color was a source of great concern to us, particularly since a change this large could have been easily seen and would have been reported by complementary ground-based observing projects (Buie & Grundy 2000; Buratti et al. 2003).
+Instead, these prior efforts showed a (B-V) color in 2000 that is identical to what has been seen since Pluto's discovery.
+While it is true that the absolute photometry from these new data depends critically on the photometric transformations for ACS/HRC, we can find no plausible explanation for the close agreement between the multi-epoch Charon results and change in the Pluto color, especially given that both objects are simultaneously observed.
+If all the results are correct, the most likely explanation for

+Figure 10.
+(B-V) color light curve of Charon.
+The solid points are the pervisit color measurements computed after correcting the B values to 1° phase and correcting the V values to 1° phase and to the same longitude as the B measurements using the fitted V light curve.
+The solid (blue) line shows the color from the difference of the B and V Fourier series fits (this is the 0° phase color).
+The three-dot-dash (orange) line is a two-term Fourier fit to the solid points and ranges between 0.726 and 0.749.
+The dashed curve shows the mean color of Charon from Buie et al. (1997) shown with the individual measurements (diamonds) that defined the mean.

+these data remains that there is widespread color change taking place on the surface of Pluto and furthermore this change took place between 2000 and 2003.
+Finally, we note that the Buie et al. (1997) result provided a (B-V) measurement at two longitudes that indicated a slightly redder color near minimum light.
 These newer color measurements clearly show a variation of $\pm 2\%$ with longitude where the reddest color is centered on minimum light and the least red color is centered on maximum light.

-8. Conclusions
+8. CONCLUSIONS

-That we are seeing change in the lightcurve of Pluto should come as no surprise.
-Clearly the photometric record following the first lightcurve reported in 1955 shows that the lightcurve of Pluto changes dramatically with orbital longitude.
+That we are seeing change in the light curve of Pluto should come as no surprise.
+Clearly, the photometric record following the first light curve reported in 1955 shows that the light curve of Pluto changes dramatically with orbital longitude.
 The decade surrounding the mutual event season made it appear as though Pluto was really an unchanging object.
-When considering the data from 1954 to 1990 it was still possible to explain all of these changes using only geometry.
+When considering the data from 1954 to 1990, it was still possible to explain all of these changes using only geometry.
 These new observations now clearly show that time variability must be included for a more accurate description of the surface of Pluto.

-Geometry must still play a role in the observed dataset.
+Geometry must still play a role in the observed data set.
 There is no escaping the fact that the viewing and illumination geometry vary and in turn cause strong changes.
 Untangling the geometric and temporal components of the photometric record is still a daunting task but with continued monitoring, the upcoming 2015 encounter of New Horizons with Pluto, and further modeling we may yet be able to more fully describe the progression of seasonal surface and atmospheric processes through a full Plutonian year.